 This probably sounds ironic from an author who just listed out six things you should try, but it’s a serious issue and one that really deserves addressing.
 Thinking that you should feel this way or that way… that you should be able to get out of your head during sex, that you should be easily orgasmic, sexually curious, effortlessly communicative and breathlessly sexy…all of this is self-defeating.
 All you should do is accept yourself for who you are without judgment.
 Accept the way that you feel instead of fighting it.

-You might find that when you stop struggling against how you’re feeling that it becomes much easier to deal with.
+You might find that when you stop struggling against how you’re feeling, it becomes much easier to deal with.